sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 - Service is just a virtual object

-## set kube proxy mode - ways in which kubue-proxy creates forwarding rules to forward requests from service to pods
+## set kube proxy mode - ways in which kube-proxy creates forwarding rules to forward requests from service to pods..

 kube-proxy --proxy-mode [userspace | iptables | ipvs] ...